nikoloside/gitpages.template/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Yuhang Huang is a game engineer of computer graphics animation at the DeNA.
-His research interests include computer graphics, computer animation, deep learning, media art, and VR, especially focus on creating the framework of real-time and realistic procedural fracturing animation.
+Yuhang Huang is a Doctoral Student at the University of Tokyo.
+He was a game engineer of computer graphics animation at the DeNA.
+His research interests include computer graphics, computer animation, deep learning, media art, and VR, especially focusing on creating the framework of real-time and realistic procedural fracturing animation.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/2020.01.Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.